fivetran-jasonchletsos/dbt-fivetran-sfdc-dataquality/README.md

 1. **Schema Mismatches**: Verify column names in Snowflake source tables
 2. **dbt Execution Hanging**: Try using dbt Cloud instead of local execution
 3. **Package Compatibility**: Ensure you're using metaplane/dbt_expectations v0.10.0
-4. **Schema Name Duplication**: If models are not found in the expected schemas, check for schema name duplication:
+4. **Schema Naming in dbt Cloud**: When running in dbt Cloud, models are created in schemas with the dbt Cloud connection's schema prefix:
-   - Expected location: `JASON_CHLETSOS.JASON_CHLETSOS_SALESFORCE_STG`
+   - Staging models: `JASON_CHLETSOS.jason_chletsos_SALESFORCE_STG`
-   - Possible duplicated location: `JASON_CHLETSOS.JASON_CHLETSOS_JASON_CHLETSOS_SALESFORCE_STG`
+   - Intermediate/Mart models: `JASON_CHLETSOS.jason_chletsos_SALESFORCE_FCT`

-   This can happen if the database name in profiles.yml doesn't match the database specified in dbt_project.yml.
+   The dbt_project.yml file has been configured to work with this prefixing behavior.

 ## Contributing